Astatine

-Astatine is a chemical element with the symbol At and atomic number 85.
+Astatine is a chemical element; it has symbol At and atomic number 85.
 It is the rarest naturally occurring element in the Earth's crust, occurring only as the decay product of various heavier elements.
 All of astatine's isotopes are short-lived; the most stable is astatine-210, with a half-life of 8.1 hours.
-A sample of the pure element has never been assembled, because any macroscopic specimen would be immediately vaporized by the heat of its own radioactivity.
+Consequently, a solid sample of the element has never been seen, because any macroscopic specimen would be immediately vaporized by the heat of its radioactivity.

 The bulk properties of astatine are not known with certainty.
-Many of them have been estimated from the element's position on the periodic table as a heavier analog of iodine, and a member of the halogens (the group of elements including fluorine, chlorine, bromine, and iodine).
+Many of them have been estimated from its position on the periodic table as a heavier analog of fluorine, chlorine, bromine, and iodine, the four stable halogens.
 However, astatine also falls roughly along the dividing line between metals and nonmetals, and some metallic behavior has also been observed and predicted for it.
 Astatine is likely to have a dark or lustrous appearance and may be a semiconductor or possibly a metal.
 Chemically, several anionic species of astatine are known and most of its compounds resemble those of iodine, but it also sometimes displays metallic characteristics and shows some similarities to silver.

-The first synthesis of the element was in 1940 by Dale R. Corson, Kenneth Ross MacKenzie, and Emilio G. Segrè at the University of California, Berkeley, who named it from the Ancient Greek ástatos (ἄστατος) 'unstable'.
+The first synthesis of astatine was in 1940 by Dale R. Corson, Kenneth Ross MacKenzie, and Emilio G. Segrè at the University of California, Berkeley.
+They named it from the Ancient Greek ástatos (ἄστατος) 'unstable'.
 Four isotopes of astatine were subsequently found to be naturally occurring, although much less than one gram is present at any given time in the Earth's crust.
-Neither the most stable isotope astatine-210, nor the medically useful astatine-211, occur naturally; they can only be produced synthetically, usually by bombarding bismuth-209 with alpha particles.
+Neither the most stable isotope, astatine-210, nor the medically useful astatine-211 occur naturally; they are usually produced by bombarding bismuth-209 with alpha particles.

 Characteristics

 Astatine is an extremely radioactive element; all its isotopes have half-lives of 8.1 hours or less, decaying into other astatine isotopes, bismuth, polonium, or radon.
-Most of its isotopes are very unstable, with half-lives of one second or less.
-Of the first 101 elements in the periodic table, only francium is less stable, and all the astatine isotopes more stable than francium are in any case synthetic and do not occur in nature.
+Most of its isotopes are very unstable, with half-lives of seconds or less.
+Of the first 101 elements in the periodic table, only francium is less stable, and all the astatine isotopes more stable than the longest-lived francium isotopes (205–211At) are synthetic and do not occur in nature.

 The bulk properties of astatine are not known with any certainty.
 Research is limited by its short half-life, which prevents the creation of weighable quantities.
 A visible piece of astatine would immediately vaporize itself because of the heat generated by its intense radioactivity.
 It remains to be seen if, with sufficient cooling, a macroscopic quantity of astatine could be deposited as a thin film.
 Astatine is usually classified as either a nonmetal or a metalloid; metal formation has also been predicted.